 Perennials planted in good soil will not require much fertilization.
 Adding a good organic bloom fertilizer and some compost at the beginning of each growing season should be sufficient.
 Perennials grown in poor soil will benefit from occasional foliar applications of fertilizer — as always, read the instructions on the label for recommended application rates.

 Dividing plants is a great way to get new (free!) flowers for the garden, share plants with friends, or create more space.
 Dividing perennials is good for the health of the plant as well.
 The best time to divide flowers is early fall or early spring when the plant is dormant.

-Before dividing a plant, prepare the garden soil by adding compost or an organic fertilizer.
+Before dividing a plant, prepare the garden soil by adding compost or organic fertilizer.

 Lift the plant you plan to divide, being careful not to damage the roots.
 Shake off loose soil gently and remove any dead material.
-Using your hands, a fork, a knife or a garden spade, separate the plants.
+Then, separate the plants using your hands, a fork, a knife, or a garden spade.

 Dig a hole in the prepared soil and place the divided plant in the hole.
 Fill with soil and firmly tamp it down.
 Water thoroughly and continue watering deeply throughout the first growing season.

-If dividing in the fall, add mulch after several frosts have past and the temperature of the soil drops.
+If dividing in the fall, add mulch after several touches of frost have passed, and the temperature of the soil drops.

 Annual flowers require a bit more after-plant care than established perennials.
 Water annuals about 0.5 to 1 inch (1.3 to 2.5 cm) per week, depending on rainfall.
 A rain gauge can help determine how much water your flowers are getting.
 To prevent fungal diseases, water in the early morning hours to give plants time to dry out during the day.